DataDog/brod/README.md

-# pykafka
+# brod

-pykafka allows you to produce messages to the Kafka distributed publish/subscribe messaging service.
+brod allows you to produce messages to the Kafka distributed publish/subscribe messaging service.
+It started as a fork of pykafka (https://github.com/dsully/pykafka), but became a total rewrite as we needed to add many features.

+It's named after Max Brod, Franz Kafka's friend and supporter.

 ## Requirements